dariuszp/njet-routing/README.md

 - routeParams - route in path extracted from given pattern
 - queryParams - params from query string
 - params - all params but *be aware* that if route param name match query param name, route param takes priority

+By aware that match will check either specific verb routes or all routes.
+ANY is just another group of routes.
+Matching will not check any at any point.
+Programmer need to do it himself/herself.

 ###Debugging